-How many times have you almost missed being the most debonair gent or lady in the gathering by just a few yellowish-white flakes on your Giorgio Armani suit?
+How many times have you almost gotten ready to head to a part and noticed flakes on your favorite evening-wear?
 Embarrassing isn’t it?
-Well, as they say amigos knowledge is the key to winning almost half of your battles.
+Well, as they say, amigos, knowledge is the key to winning almost half of your battles.
 Let’s get cracking on the myths surrounding the pretty common flaky stuff called dandruff, resulting in an irresistible urge to scratch your scalp (we suggest not going down that route though!), and of course the factors responsible for its occurrence.

 Before we make our way towards the factors responsible for causing dandruff, it seems imperative that we pin-point the factors which are not responsible for causing the same.